arduino/UnoWiFi-FirmwareUpdater-Plugin/README.md

-# UnoWiFi101 Firmware Updater Tool for Arduino IDE
+# Uno WiFi Firmware Updater Tool for Arduino IDE

 This plugin is a GUI to update Firmware of the ESP8266 of the Uno WiFi Board.
 This plugin will be bundled with the IDE starting from v.1.8.2